- 240 to 270 minutes (Approx.)

 - Mobile ticket

 Take a stunning trip into the Yukon Territory in comfort and enjoy the beautiful scenery.
-Look for wildlife and stop at several scenic viewpoints on your way to Iditarod racer, Michelle Phillips' Mushers Camp.
+Look for wildlife and stop at scenic viewpoints on your way to Iditarod racer, Michelle Phillips' Mushers Camp.
 Once arrived at the destination, you will have plenty of time to hang out with some adorable Alaskan Husky puppies, explore the grounds and go for an exciting dogsled ride through the Yukon wilderness.
 This tour takes approximately 4-4.5 Hours.

 - Enjoy a day away from the hustle and bustle of the city